cmu-phil/tetrad-fx/README.md

 This project is a bit of a mess at the moment (2023-9-20) but will hopefully clear up in a few days.
-We are aiming for a first draft of this project (without any modeling facilities) with at least a workable subset of functionality by the end of September, 2023, or early October at the latest, and then we can decide whether to continue the project or scrap it.
+We are aiming for a first draft of this project (without any modeling facilities) with at least a workable subset of search functionality by the end of September, 2023, or early October at the latest, and then we can decide whether to continue the project or scrap it.
 Please bear with.
-(So far it's not been much work, so sunk costs or scrapping it would be minimal.)
 Once the first draft is available, of course, any comments will be welcome.

 The names of classes and package structure are still in flux, so please don't expect stability quite yet.

 One idea we had, which we're currently pursuing, is to shift the focus of Tetrad away from simulation studies and more toward analysis of particular datasets,